 Walk.
 Talk.
 Listen.
 Learn.

-Talk A Mile connects young Black leaders with local police trainees to improve the community one conversation and one mile at a time.
+Talk A Mile connects young Black and Latino leaders with local police trainees to improve the community one conversation and one mile at a time.

 CONVERSATIONS LEAD TO CONNECTIONS.